 Operating costs include maintenance of golf course lands, and administration.
 The cost of fertilizers and outdoor maintenance products, as well as labour have risen dramatically in recent years.
 Labour expenses are the largest category, typically sitting between 52% and 58% of total expenses.

 In trying economic times, it is recommended that some full-time staff be shifted to part time, or laid off altogether.
 In some cases, this will have already been conducted given the social distancing regulations and their impact on number of staff on site.

 There’s no denying that the future of the 2020 season is plagued by uncertainty.
 While golf is a healthy pastime during the pandemic, it remains to be seen how the reduction in traffic will impact long-term revenues.
 Moving forward, it’s recommended that owners, operators, and receivers consider demographics in their strategy for future growth.
 Factors like population growth, wealth, competition, and recreational trends will play a large role in performance.

-If you’re concerned about the profitability of your golf course amidst the current economic conditions, reach out to our team today.
+If you’re concerned about the profitability of your golf course amidst the current economic conditions and want to learn about what golf course restructuring options are available to you, reach out to our team today.
 At Zeifmans, we have decades of experience assisting clients in navigating trying times and emerging triumphant.
 Call us at 416.256.4000 to get the ball rolling.

 PR Newswire, “Callaway Golf Company Announces Preliminary Financial Results for First Quarter 2020 and Provides a COVID-19 Business Update”, https://www.prnewswire.com/news-releases/callaway-golf-company-announces-preliminary-financial-results-for-first-quarter-2020-and-provides-a-covid-19-business-update-301047325.html